 As long time readers know, I love to make oil-free granola thanks to fruit based mixtures with applesauce or canned pumpkin.
-This Healthy Pumpkin Pie Granola Recipe is made with the latter.
+This Healthy Pumpkin Pie Spice Granola Recipe is made with the latter.
+Canned pumpkin instead of oil.
+You won’t even miss it.
 Toss in a little pumpkin pie spice, and you get a delicious breakfast granola.

 I thought about just adding pepitas (pumpkin seeds), which seemed like the obvious crunchy ingredient, but the pecans add a nice, buttery taste to the mix.
 I know pecans aren’t traditionally in pumpkin pie, but just go with it.
 It’s worth adding the pecans in for the texture and flavor.